 I was born just south of the Mason-Dixon line in the great Southern port of Baltimore and grew up in the New Jersey suburbs of New York City.
-I was a bad student in the New Jersey public school system where they told us that history was about the rote memorization of the names of dead people, dates and trivial factoids.
-Luckily, I had a few success in other subjects like journalism and, especially music.
-I played--and still occasionally play--electric bass and guitar.
+I confess that I was not a stellar student in my public school where they told us that history was about the rote memorization of the names of dead people, dates and trivial factoids.
+Luckily, I did pretty well in other subjects like journalism and, especially music.
+I played--and still play--electric bass and guitar.
 (I also used to play tuba, but the last time I put a tuba to my face it sounded like I was strangling a diseased goat.)
-Those few successes gave me a sense that I could achieve some success academically and my mixed scholastic record convinced Hartwick College in (very) rural New York State to take a second look at my high school transcript and accept me.
+Those few successes gave me a sense that I could achieve some success academically and these bright spots on my mixed scholastic record convinced Hartwick College in (very) rural New York State to take a second look at my high school transcript and accept me.

-I enrolled in the Ph.D. program at the University of Texas at Austin and in 2003 I earned my Ph.D. in the history of Latin America with a minor field in modern Africa and teaching experience in U.S. history.
-Texas' excellence in the field of graduate-level Latin American history--consistently ranked #1 in this area by U.S. News and World Reports--gave me a broad and enriching education in this field.
-Despite the understandable emphasis on research and publishing at Texas, the goal that ultimately sustained me through this challenging program was my dream of someday teaching at a small liberal arts college.
+I enrolled in the Ph.D. program at the University of Texas at Austin and in 2003 I earned my Ph.D. in history with a major field of Latin America, and a minor field in modern Africa.
+Texas' excellence in the field of graduate-level Latin American history--consistently ranked #1 in this area by U.S. News and World Report--gave me a broad and enriching education in this field.
+Texas also afforded me opportunities to learn about other fields of history.
+I was fortunate enough to take an ecological history course with Alfred Crosby, one of the founders of the subject.
+As a teaching assistant and supplemental instructor, I gained significant teaching experience in U.S. history as well.
+Despite the understandable emphasis on highly focused research and publishing at Texas, I was still able to broaden my horizons there because the goal that sustained me through this challenging program was my dream of someday teaching at a small liberal arts college.

 In 2006, that dream came true.
 After a few years of teaching alongside wonderful colleagues at other fine institutions, Maryville College ran a national search for a historian and I got the job.
 To this day I understand how blessed I am to be working here and I am thankful that I've been able to work in a career that I love at a place that emphasizes the core values that made me passionate about learning in the first place.